-All our planning has been and continues to be undertaken in line with government guidance and you can read each school’s Risk Assessment for Wider Opening of School, by clicking the links below:
+All our planning has been and continues to be undertaken in line with government guidance.
+You can read each school’s most recent Risk Assessment by clicking the links below:

 Monday June 8, 2020

 Hope Learning Trust is pleased to announce that as of 1 June all five of our primary schools significantly increased the number of pupils accessing education within school.
 For four of the five primary schools this has involved the gradual return of Reception, Year 1 and Year 6.
 However, due to the increased number of families wishing to take up places for the children of key workers, Poppleton Ousebank Primary School has not been able to welcome back the above year groups (as has been the case for other schools within York).

 The Trust are placing the safety of the children, their families and our staff at the heart of every decision that is made about the wider reopening of schools.
 In line with Government guidance the Trust has undertaken robust and rigorous site inspections and risk assessments at each school site.
 Social distancing is being maintained with students working in smaller groups, which are sometimes referred to as ‘bubbles’.

 As of 15 June all five of the Hope secondary schools will welcome back students from the current Year 10.
 The students will also attend school under controlled conditions, with limited numbers of students being on site at any one time.
 We envisage that each Year 10 student will spend three focused hours per week with their teachers to support their online and home learning.

 The Trust is closely monitoring the Government’s intentions for the rest of the academic year and for September 2020 onwards, where there may need to be a phased return of students.
 We will communicate more details to parents and carers, when these have been supplied by the Government.